 Many of the houses on Franklin Boulevard tell a story of the wealth that could be accumulated in Cleveland in the late nineteenth and early twentieth centuries as the City became an industrial powerhouse in the Midwest.
 The house at 5005 Franklin Boulevard is one such house.
 But this house--like others along the Boulevard, also tells a story of renewal and restoration.

-Likely built in 1870 by Dudley Baldwin, a wealthy nineteenth century Cleveland railroad man, banker, and real estate developer, the house saw several occupants in the first decade of its existence before it was purchased in 1882 by Teresa Roberts, the wife of William J. Roberts, an up and coming industrialist in Cleveland's early industrial era.
+Built in 1874 by Dudley Baldwin, a wealthy nineteenth century Cleveland railroad man, banker, and real estate developer, the house was first owned and occupied by Harvey and Alice Murray, before it was purchased in 1882 by Teresa Roberts, the wife of William J. Roberts, an up and coming industrialist in Cleveland's early industrial era.
 Born in 1844 in Cincinnati, "W. J.," as he was known, left the Queen City and came to Cleveland in the 1870s to find his fortune.
 It was an era when Cleveland was beginning to catch (and would later surpass) Cincinnati in both population and industrial might.

 Here in Cleveland, Roberts became associated with Samuel Gibson and W. H. Price, and the three started the Gibson, Roberts and Price (later simply "Gibson & Price) lead works in the area of the Flats on the east side of the Cuyahoga River at Oxbow Bend, originally known as Cleveland Centre.
 There, the three men built a factory that produced lead piping and other lead products.
 The business rapidly grew and manufactured products at this location well into the twentieth century when it merged with other companies to become the United Lead Co.
 Roberts continued his involvement in the business, and later, once his reputation as a businessman was firmly established, also became involved in Cleveland's banking industry, becoming President of Brooklyn Savings & Loan Association.